 Classification: ghost town

-Location: Tate Township, Clermont County – On Elklick Rd. in East Fork State Park
+Location: Tate Township, Clermont County – On Elklick Rd in East Fork State Park

-Elk Lick was settled in 1802 by Rev. John Collins (1769 – 1845) & his wife Sarah (Blackman) Collins (1776 – 1863), named after the abundance of natural salt licks in the area.
-John built a log cabin church in 1805 which was know as Collin’s Chapel.
-A new one was built on the same spot in 1818 & was called the Bethel Methodist Church.
-It was re-built in 1867 & still stands today.
-John & Sarah’s son Richard was a lawyer & had a 37 room mansion built at Elk Lick which was destroyed in 1972 when construction of the William Harsha (East Fork) Lake began.
+Elk Lick was founded in 1802 by Reverend John Collins (1769 – 1845) and Sarah (Blackman) Collins (1776 – 1863).
+It was named after the abundance of natural salt licks in the area.
+John built a log cabin church in 1805 called Collin’s Chapel.
+A wood frame structure was built on the same spot in 1818 and was named Bethel Methodist Church.
+It was rebuilt in 1867 and still stands today.
+The church was added to the National Register of Historic Places in 1978.
+John and Sarah’s son Richard (1796 – 1855) was a War of 1812 veteran and a wealthy lawyer.
+He had a 37-room mansion constructed at Elk Lick in the early 1850s.
+It was considered to be the most prominent house in the county for several decades.
 Dr. Thomas Pinkham (1802 – 1884) also had a mansion built nearby.

 Classification: small town